rtc11/multi-spinner/README.md

         .start();
 ```

-You can i you want to, change the awesome spinner
+You can if you want to, change the awesome spinner

 ```rust
     let mut spinner = Spinner::builder()